 The mission of the Department of Psychology is to foster critical and creative thinking grounded in the principles, methods and ethics of psychology as a scientific discipline and as a profession.
 The Department values both basic and applied research; we are especially committed to scholarship that is innovative, collaborative and/or interdisciplinary and that is relevant to diverse populations and to individual or community well-being.
 The faculty emphasizes high quality instruction, research and creative activity as well as service to the community through coursework, supervised research, and partnerships.
 We strive to enable students throughout the University to understand human behavior, contribute solutions to human problems and achieve the capacity to respond to a changing world.
 In this way the Department is actively committed to the University mission to promote sustained regional, social and economic development.

 Faculty members teach a wide variety of courses that attract majors and non-majors alike.
 Their specialities focus on clinical, developmental, cognitive, health, social, community, and experimental orientations and they have a substantial interest in questions of diversity, feminist approaches to psychology and workplace equality.
+Some faculty accomplishments include: